rambasnet/Python-Fundamentals-Lab/labs/recursions/hailstone/README.md

-# CS0 Lab A - Conditionals and Unit testing - A
+# CS0 Lab A - Recursion - Hailstone Problem

 Possible Points: 100

 Write a Python program to solve the Kattis problem with id **hailstone** [https://open.kattis.com/problems/hailstone](https://open.kattis.com/problems/hailstone).
 Read the problem statement carefully to design a correct solution.
-Note that the last part of the URL (twostones) is the problem id.
+Note that the last part of the URL (hailstone) is the problem id.

 ## Kattis Setup